metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 Given a Masted Edition, this instruction creates a new Edition derived from a new Mint account.

-It requires the owner of the Master Edition's Token account to sign the transaction, to prove they are allow to print new editions from it.
+It requires the owner of the Master Edition's Token account to sign the transaction, to prove they are allowed to print new editions from it.

 It requires the same conditions as the Master Edition account regarding the Mint account and it will also **transfer the Mint Authority and the Freeze Authority from the Mint account** to the new Edition PDA ([Check the FAQ to understand why](#TODO)).